YangLabHKUST/MR-APSS/README.md

 (6). exclude SNPs in the complex Major Histocompatibility Region (Chromosome 6, 26Mb-34Mb),
 (7). remove SNPs with <img src="https://render.githubusercontent.com/render/math?math=\chi^2"> > <img src="https://render.githubusercontent.com/render/math?math=\chi^2_{max}">.
 The default value for <img src="https://render.githubusercontent.com/render/math?math=\chi^2_{max}"> is max(N/1000, 80).

-**Q**：What sample size do I need for MR-APSS?
+**Q**：What sample size do one need for MR-APSS?
 **A**；MR-APSS uses LDSC (LD Score regression) to estimate the parameters in the background model.
-Following the practice of LDSC, the GWAS sample size should not be fewer than ~5k.
+Following the practice of LDSC, we recommend the GWAS sample size should not be fewer than ~5k for MR-APSS analysis.

 **Q**: How does MR-APSS perform LD clumping in real data analysis?
 **A**: In real data analysis, the PLINK LD clumping is used to obtain a subset of nearly independent SNPs as IVs.
 The default p-value threshold for IV selection for MR-APSS is 5e-05.
 The squared correlation threshold of clumping (<img src="https://render.githubusercontent.com/render/math?math=r^2">) is 0.001.